 We will show respect to the visiting team and their fans.

 We will respect the judgments of the officials.

 We will support and encourage our athletes during the game.

 We will support the decision-making of our coaches.

-In its first year of having an archery team, FCA has over 30 members on its teams.
-The archery team is comprised of students in grades 3-5 competing on the Elementary Team and students grades 6-8 competing at the Middle School level.
+Archery is an ever growing and popular sport here at FCA with new members being added each year.
+The archery team is comprised of students in grades 3-5 competing on the Elementary Team, students in grades 6-8 competing at the Middle School level and 9th grade competing on the High School level.
 The goal of the archery team is to promote improved student motivation, attention, behavior, attendance, and focus.
 The team will get to participate in various tournaments around the state of Kentucky.
 The archery season is school-year round, giving students lots of opportunities to compete and have fun.